briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 with Latin characters, which are small enough to need only 1 byte to store.

 We can see that UTF-32 is not very space-efficient for these code points, so why would anyone use it?
-The first benefit is that the encoding is pretty
-simple: code points map directly into memory with no complexity added by trying to save space.
+The first benefit is the encoding is pretty simple: code points map directly into memory with no complexity added by trying to save space.

-Another benefit is that indexing into the string is fast because each code point occupies a fixed amount of space.
+Another benefit is indexing into the string is fast because each code point occupies a fixed amount of space.
 To find the nth code point in a UTF-32 string, add `4 * n` to the starting address of the string.
 This is a constant time operation, which means that no matter what size the string is, indexing any code point within it will take the same amount of time.